-The EU countries coordinate their national economic policies so that they can act together when faced with challenges such as the current economic and financial crisis.
-19 countries have pushed coordination even further by adopting the euro as their currency.
+EU countries coordinate their national economic policies so they can act together when faced with challenges such as economic and financial crises.
+This coordination has been pushed even further by the 19 countries that have adopted the euro as their currency.

-To forestall a complete collapse of the banking system, EU governments came to the rescue of their banks with urgent support on an unprecedented scale.
-Between 2008 and 2011, €1.6 trillion - equivalent to 13 % of the EU’s annual GDP - were injected into the system through guarantees, or in the form of direct capital.
+To forestall major disruptions to the banking system, a number of EU governments came to the rescue of their banks with urgent support on an unprecedented scale.
+Between 2008 and 2011, €1.6 trillion - equivalent to 13 % of the EU’s annual GDP - was injected into the system through guarantees, or in the form of direct capital.

-Used by over 338.6 million EU citizens, the single currency benefits everybody, as follows:
+Used by almost 340 million EU citizens, the single currency benefits everybody:

-Being in the euro area is a guarantee of price stability.
-The ECB sets key interest rates at levels designed to keep euro area inflation below 2% in the medium term.
-It also manages the EU’s foreign exchange reserves and can intervene in foreign exchange markets to influence the exchange rate of the euro.
+Being in the euro area guarantees stable prices.
+The ECB sets key interest rates at levels designed to keep inflation close to, but below, 2%.
+It also manages a portion of the euro area’s foreign exchange reserves and can intervene in foreign exchange markets to influence the exchange rate of the euro.

-To join the euro area, a country's old currency must have had a stable exchange rate for 2 years.
-There are other strict conditions as regards
+To join the euro area, a country's currency must have had a stable exchange rate for 2 years.
+There are other strict conditions as regards:

-Not only does the ECB keep prices stable, it also ensures that cross-border euro transfers are as cheap as possible for banks and their customers.
+Not only does the ECB keep prices stable, it also ensures that euro transfers to recipients in other euro area countries are as cheap as possible for banks and their customers.

 For very large sums of money, the ECB and national central banks operate a real-time payments system known as TARGET2.
-With the launch of TARGET2-Securities in June 2015, securities transactions will also be settled across borders in Europe on a single platform operated by the Eurosystem.
-Securities settlement will thus become safer and more efficient.
+With the launch of TARGET2-Securities in June 2015, securities transactions within Europe will also be settled (more safely and efficiently) on a single platform operated by the Eurosystem (the central banks of the euro area and the ECB).

 This publication is part of the 'European Union explained' series